Yahoo's fourth-quarter revenue slides as ad prices dip again

 Mayer has moved aggressively to kick-start the company with product makeovers, acquisitions and big media hires, including celebrity newswoman Katie Couric.
 But the ad sales business continues to struggle at a time when rivals such as Google, Facebook and Twitter are posting strong revenue growth.

-Yahoo's stock has more than doubled since Mayer, a former Google executive, took the helm in July 2012.
-But analysts say much of the gain is due to aggressive stock buybacks and the expected IPO of Alibaba, in which Yahoo owns a 24 percent stake.

-Yahoo repurchased $3.3 billion worth of its stock in 2013, the company said.

-Yahoo's quarterly results also included some of Alibaba's financial results from the third quarter.
+Yahoo's quarterly results also included some of Alibaba's financial results from the third quarter because it owns about 24 percent of that company.

 The Chinese company's revenue increased 51 percent year-over-year to $1.776 billion.
-While still robust, that growth rate was slower than the 61 percent clip that Alibaba delivered in the second quarter and the 71 percent growth rate in its first quarter.
+While still robust, that growth rate was slower than the 61 percent clip that Alibaba delivered in the second quarter.

-"Alibaba was a big disappointment," said B Riley analyst Sameet Sinha, noting that the Chinese company's cooling revenue growth raised questions about whether it was losing its competitive edge, or whether some other factor might be the cause.

-In a conference call with analysts on Tuesday, Mayer and Finance Chief Ken Goldman said that Yahoo's revenue would begin to grow again in 2014, thanks to the past year's investments and efforts boosting traffic to Yahoo's web properties.
+Many investors are interested in the performance of Alibaba, which is expected to have an initial public offering in the future.